 Q: Is this toothbrush travel friendly?

 A: Yes, it is easy and convenient to carry along with you on trips.
-There is a travel case included in the package.
+And you get a travel case in the package.

 Q: Is it easy to operate the Sonicare Protective Clean?

-A: Turning the ProtectiveClean on and off is simple, and is done by pressing the button on the front of your handle.
-A short beep indicates the motor is turned on.
+A: It’s simple to turn the ProtectiveClean on and off.
+All you have to do is press the button on the front of your handle.
+The motor turns on with a short beep.
 Indicator LEDs also will blink thrice and then glow to confirm activation.